mattheww/gomill/gomill_docs/intro.rst

 The ringmaster will run five games between the two players, showing a summary of the results on screen, and then exit.

+(If the ringmaster is not already installed, see :doc:`install` for instructions.)

 The final display should be something like this::